JavierRamiroGarcia/NG-Tax/NG-Tax-v1/NG-Tax-v1 user manual.md

-# 2. Installation.
+# 2. Installation Instructions.

 Open a Linux terminal, move to the folder in which you want to install NG-Tax.

+Getting the source code:

-Download NG-Tax from GitHub by typing:
+Download NG-Tax from GitHub by giving the following command:

 ```
 git clone https://github.com/JavierRamiroGarcia/NG-Tax.git